top of page

 • Offers a confidential, non-judgmental, and empowering space for healing

-What to Expect During and After a Brainspotting session:
+What to Expect During and After a Brainspotting Session:

-During Brainspotting sessions, you'll work with a trained therapist who will guide you to a “brainspot” — a visual point connected to the emotional or physical activation you want to heal.
+During sessions, you'll work with a trained therapist who will guide you to a “brainspot” — a visual point connected to the emotional or physical activation you want to heal.
 You are always in control of the process.
-Many clients experience deep, somatic releases, insight, and lasting emotional shifts without having to "relive" the trauma in detail.

 Our therapists are specially trained to work with the military and first responder communities, bringing a trauma-informed, culturally sensitive approach to every session.